katono254/Instagram/README.md

 ## Known Bugs
 Their are not any bugs in the website.Incase you spot a bug you may request a pull request.

+## Accessing the Admin page
+USERNAME : Greg
+PASSWORD : greg1234, **if it refuses** Greg1234 with capital
 ## Technologies Used
 Python3.6
 Django1.11